martinohmann/kickoff/README.md

   [gitignore.io](https://gitignore.io).
 - Set local author, repository and skeleton defaults using custom config file.
 - Dry run for project creation.
+- Skeleton inheritance: skeletons can inherit files and values from an optional parent skeleton.

 ## Installation